ankitects/anki-manual/src/deck-options.md

   material frequently is demotivating.

 For these reasons, we suggest you be conservative when adjusting this number, and recommend you keep it between 0.85 and 0.95.
+You can use "Compute minimum recommended retention (experimental)" to find a value that strikes the best balance of retention and workload.

-**SM-2 retention**
+**Historical retention**

 If your actual retention before switching to FSRS was significantly different from 0.9, adjusting this value will allow Anki to better estimate your memory state when it encounters cards that are missing review logs.
 Since review logs typically won't be missing unless you explicitly deleted them to free up space, most users will not need to adjust this.

+This option was called "SM-2 retention" before Anki 24.04.

 **FSRS parameters**